yunyoo-opensource/idcsmart-yunyoo-cart/README.en.md

 1. Copy all files to the `/public/themes/cart` directory in your IdcsmartFinance installation directory
 2. Change the template to `yunyoo` through your admin panel

+⚠️ Note:

+- **The shopping cart template must be used together with the Clientarea template, otherwise, style errors will occur.**
+- **The following configuration steps are required; otherwise, the content will not be displayed correctly.**

 ### Configuration

-- In Admin -> Settings -> Official Website Custom Fields -> Add Fields
+- Navigate to Admin Panel -> Settings -> Site Settings -> Custom Fields for Website and add the following field:

     | Field name         | Field content |
     | -------------- | -------- |